bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="ch5-5-1">5.5.1 The current state of Web design</h3>
 <!------------------------------------------------------------------------------------------------>

-Now, it\'s 2016.
+Now, it&#39;s 2016.
 And I say the year because the design trends I am going to talk about are really specific to this time period now.

 Like anything, design grows with time.
 And something new will come along pretty soon.